Princess Alexandra of Hanover (born 1999): Personal life

 When Alexandra was 11 years old, German entertainment magazine Freizeit Revue published an article about and photographs of her competing at a figure skating competition in France.
 The article also covered her mother's dating life and other personal matters.
 Alexandra sought injunctive relief and sued the magazine, taking the case to the German Federal Court of Justice.

 In March 2015, Alexandra attended Monaco's Rose Ball for the first time.
 However, it was not until the next year's ball that she entered the event with her family, thus gaining the notice of the society press.

 In October 2018, Alexandra converted to Catholicism, thereby renouncing her distant place in the line of succession to the British throne.

+On 11 September 2026, Alexandra announced her engagement to Ben-Sylvester Strautmann, her boyfriend of ten years.
+Strautmann is a basketball player who has played for Monaco men's national basketball team.